mech-lang/server/README.md

 # Mech Server

-Provides a server and client ofr hosting Mech programs on a websocket.
+Provides a server and client for hosting Mech programs on a websocket.

 ## Contents